sebajou/fastapi-mongo/README.md

 This project is licensed under the terms of MIT license.

 # Todo
 + Do test about Rabbit stuff.
-Send Rabbit message on queue when new student is created.
++ Listen rabbit spring queue
++ Remove all student stuff
++ Set collector from wiki
++ Do Celery task for calculate the Mode, median, mean, variance and standard deviation and statistical stuff.
 + Do test about Celery stuff.
-Do Celery task for calculate the Mode, median, mean, variance and standard deviation and statistical stuff.
-+ Change DB and all the code from Student to Springs.